DeannaGelbart/search-by-color/README.md

 If you are using TinEye based search then you have to place the [TinEye PHP  client library](https://services.tineye.com/developers/multicolorengine/libraries.html) in vendor/tineyeservices_php.
 To meet ZF2 autoloader conventions, rename the filenames to match their class name.
 For example, rename metadata_request.php to MetadataRequest.php since the class name is MetadataRequest.
 And add "namespace TinEye;" at the beginning of each file.

+If you are using TinEye based search you also have to rename config/autoload/tineye.local.php.dist to config/autoload/tineye.local.php and place your TinEye API username and password there.

 Then install the colorpicker:
 ```
 $ php composer.phar require mjolnic/bootstrap-colorpicker